espruino/EspruinoDocs/puck/Puck.js Quick Start.md

 * Advertising itself on Bluetooth Low Energy
 * Acting as an NFC tag that will redirect you to the Puck.js website

 If you have an NFC phone, make sure NFC is on, and then move Puck.js near the NFC receiver on it.
 A Web page should open that will direct you to some examples.

-Otherwise, you'll need to go straight to the Puck.js website - [https://www.puck-js.com/go](https://www.puck-js.com/go)
+Otherwise, you can go straight to the Puck.js website - [https://www.puck-js.com/go](https://www.puck-js.com/go)

 Using Puck.js